ForeignOx/notes/Physics/Component 3/Nuclear Decay/Nuclear Radiation.md

-Nuclear radiation is the emission of [[energy]] in the form of [[Progressive Waves|waves]] or particles from the atomic nucleus.
+Nuclear radiation is the emission of [[Energy]] in the form of [[Progressive Waves|waves]] or particles from the atomic nucleus.
 The term is also used for the emitted waves or particles themselves

 #Physics #Radiation #Definition